webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Go to YITH Plugins > SMS Notifications > SMS Settings and add the `{multibanco_ifthen}` and/or `{payshop_ifthen}` variables to “On hold”.

-= [Advanced] Can I use a specific Multibanco Entity/Subentity or Key, MB WAY, Credit card or Payshop Key based on order details? =
+= [Advanced] Can I use a specific Multibanco Entity/Subentity or Key, MB WAY, Credit card, or Payshop Key based on order details? =

 Yes, you should use the `multibanco_ifthen_base_ent_subent` or `multibanco_ifthen_base_mbkey`, `multibanco_ifthen_base_mbwaykey`, `multibanco_ifthen_base_creditcardkey` or `multibanco_ifthen_base_payshopkey` filters.
 See `hooks-examples.php`.

-= [Advanced] The order is set “On Hold” for Multibanco and Payshop, can I make it “Pending” by default? =
+= [Advanced] The order is set to “On Hold” for Multibanco and Payshop, can I make it “Pending” by default? =

-I don’t know why on earth you would want to do this, but… yes, you can.
+You shouldn’t but… yes, you can.
 Just return `false` to the `multibanco_ifthen_set_on_hold` and/or `payshop_ifthen_set_on_hold` filter.
 Be advised that no “new order” email, with payment instructions, will be sent to the customer unless you use some plugin or custom code to force it.

 = [Advanced] I’ve set up WooCommerce to cancel unpaid orders after x minutes, why are my Multibanco and/or Payshop orders not being canceled? =